CEAMTEAM/ceamteam/wp-content/plugins/data-tables-generator-by-supsystic/readme.txt

 2. Fill the table.
 3. [Customize the data](https://supsystic.com/docs/data-editor/ "Data Editor") – here you can:

-* insert spreadsheet row and column to the table
+* Add a spreadsheet row and column to the table
 * set the font of text – bold and italic
 * choose spreadsheet text and background color
 * specify spreadsheet horizontal and vertical alignment

-The following opportunities are available by clicking the right button of mouse (choose the certain cell, column or row and click the right button of mouse) –
+The following options are available by clicking the right mouse button (choose the certain cell, column or row and click the right button of mouse) –
 * cancel or restore your actions
 * insert spreadsheet row or column where you want
 * remove spreadsheet row or column
 * enable “Read only” mode for any cells, rows and columns and even for the whole table
 * set the alignment of text

-Also you have the ability to change the spreadsheet column / row width – use your mouse, move the cursor on right side of the column boundary / (bottom side of the row boundary) you want until it becomes a resize cursor, and then drag the boundary.
+You can also change the spreadsheet column / row width – use your mouse, move the mouse pointer to right side of the column boundary / (bottom side of the row boundary) until a resize pointer appears, and then drag the boundary.
 = Step 3: Customizing of Data Tables by Supsystic =

 In order to return to configuration of tables – click the “Settings” button.
 Here you can set all the options of [Data Tables Generator plugin](https://supsystic.com/plugins/data-tables-generator-plugin/ "Data Tables Generator plugin").
 Simply navigate the corresponding section of properties – Table Elements, Features, Styling.

 Important!
-After changing the settings of plugin don’t forget to click “Save” button.
+After changing the plugin settings don’t forget to click “Save”.

 = Table Elements =